Liu-Hy/GenoTex/datasheet.md

 **Will the dataset be distributed to third parties outside of the entity on behalf of which the dataset was created?**

-Yes, the dataset is publicly available for research purposes.
+Yes, GenoTEX is publicly available for research purposes.

 **How will the dataset will be distributed?**

-The dataset is distributed through GitHub (https://github.com/Liu-Hy/GenoTEX) for the code and documentation, with the data part accessible through Google Drive and Baidu Cloud Disk links provided in the repository.
+GenoTEX is distributed through GitHub (https://github.com/Liu-Hy/GenoTEX) for the code and documentation, with the data part accessible through Google Drive and Baidu Cloud Disk links provided in the repository.

 **When will the dataset be distributed?**

-The dataset has already been distributed, as indicated by the availability of the GitHub repository and the publication of the associated paper on arXiv.
+GenoTEX has already been distributed, as indicated by the availability of the GitHub repository and the publication of the associated paper on arXiv.

 **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?**

-Yes, the GenoTEX dataset is released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, which allows for broad usage while protecting the rights of the creators.
+Yes, GenoTEX is released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, which allows for broad usage while protecting the rights of the creators.

 **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?**